Atalonica/SecureRF/README.md

 This library should work with most RFM69 based boards, however not all of them have good enough random generation sources (see Warnings below).

 ### Warnings
 - Providing weak or not true random nonces can strongly reduce or break the AEAD scheme, thus it is encouraged to use a compliant hardware-based TRNG (or a decrement/increment-only hardware counter).
+Nonce misuse (not fulfilling those requirements) is part of the user.
 - All PSK keys saved in flash can be obtained easily.
 If unallowed tampering is a risk, don't use this library (use a pre-programmed crypto IC).